 “I will always lean my heart as close to your soul as I can.”
 Hafez

-As a somatic therapist and anthropologist I attend to the ways that traumatic experiences impact everyday lives and communities.
-Through attuned verbal connection, touch and slow movement I facilitate resolution of somatic symptoms and related behavioral patterns that express unmet needs and traumatic stress.
-My intention is to recognize and honor each individual’s current capacities and to carefully guide a sustainable process of capacity-building toward resilience and profound connection with self and the world.
-A first step in this direction is having the experience of sincerely being seen and met for who you are.
-I whole-heartedly hold the space for this encounter.
+As a somatic therapist and anthropologist I attend to the ways that individual and collective traumatic experiences impact everyday lives and communities.
+Through attuned verbal connection, touch and slow movement I facilitate resolution of somatic symptoms and related behavioral patterns that express unmet needs, as well as current life, intergenerational and socio-historically

 Traumatic experiences – whether relational or event-centered – share a common thread: the experience of the absence of choice.
 My approach involves supporting the unique spatiousness and safety conditions that each individual requires to connect within with the feeling of choice.
 The process of knowing, feeling and acting from a place of true choice is foundational for transformative healing.

 I specialize in adults who are living the physiological effects of early/developmental/relational trauma, such as autoimmune complications, depression and anxiety, and I commonly work as an adjunctive member of wellness teams that support individuals processing chronic illness.
 I also have extensive experience supporting academic faculty and graduate students, as well as individuals moving through professional and life transitions at all stages of adult life.